 - The Protein Industries Supercluster involves the Faculty of Agricultural and Environmental Science and the MCCHE who will contribute knowledge about retail that spans the full agri-food chain.

-Sustainability can be understood as the pursuit of economic prosperity while living within the carrying capacity of ecosystems and achieving social equity – across all sectors and types of organizations.
 Economic sustainability is at the heart of Desautels' Strategic Plan.
-The Faculty has set out to grow self-sustaining degree programs, grow revenue-generating executive education, and continue to build on its research-driving fundraising capabilities.
-In addition, our degree programs and courses in Managing for Sustainability have been recognized for their innovative design, and the research interests of many of our faculty members focus on the economic, environmental, and social impacts of conducting business.
+Our degree programs and courses in sustainability have been recognized for their innovative design, and the research interests of many of our faculty members focus on the economic, environmental, and social impacts of conducting business.

-A small sample of the over 30,000 hugely successful alumni we have around the globe.
+Desautels has over 30,000 hugely successful alumni around the globe.

 McGill University is one of Canada's best-known institutions of higher learning and one of the leading universities in the world while the Desautels Faculty of Management is ranked as one of the world’s top international business schools.

-The Desautels Faculty of Management has been re-accredited by the European Quality Improvement System (EQUIS) for the maximum period of five years.
-The faculty is a member of the United Nations’ Principles for Responsible Management Education (PRME) initiative and the Graduate Management Admission Council (GMAC), a non-profit organization of leading graduate business schools worldwide.
+The Desautels Faculty of Management is accredited by the European Quality Improvement System (EQUIS).
+The Faculty is a member of the United Nations’ Principles for Responsible Management Education (PRME) initiative and the Graduate Management Admission Council (GMAC), a non-profit organization of leading graduate business schools worldwide.

 At McGill, we know the importance of attracting the best and brightest: from our students to our researchers to our employees.
 That’s why we do all that we can to ensure that McGill is a place where everyone thrives, and we’re proud to say our efforts haven’t gone unnoticed.
-We have again been named one of Montreal's Top Employers for 2018.
+We were named one of Montreal's Top Employers for 2021.